Understanding Your Business

 Come meet our team.
 Click the links to find out more about us and how we can help you:

-Kate Wilkinson, staff solicitor based in Invercargill works closely with Kasey
+Kate Wilkinson, Staff Solicitor based in our Invercargill Office

 Here at AWS Legal we are becoming increasingly concerned with the number of our clients who are inadvertantly finding themselves in breach of current Employment Law.
 The law is changing so fast that it’s hard for everyone to keep abreast of all the latest developments.